juniperalcorn/data-structures-practice/README.md

 To avoid or minimize collisions, you would want a sufficiently large hash table to hold the data, and a sufficiently complex hash function to generate unique hashes for keys.

 ### Hash table PROS
-In general, the big 0 notation for hash table lookup/runtime is 0(1), because you are able to go directly to correct index thanks to the hash function.
-It is possible for runtime to become 0(N) in the case of a bucket containing multiple entries, where you first lookup the correct bucket and then have to iterate through its contents.
+In general, the big 0 notation for hash table lookup/runtime is 0(1) (constant time), because you are able to go directly to correct index thanks to the hash function.
+It is possible for runtime to become 0(N) (linear time) in the case of a bucket containing multiple entries, where you first lookup the correct bucket and then have to iterate through its contents.

 ### Hash table CONS